toddbu/pandoc_resume/resume.md

 Work Summary
 ------------

-I have been a professional Software Developer and Architect for nearly 30 years, primarily working on large scale global web sites with up to a billion transactions per day.
-As a developer experienced with both frontend and backend technologies, I specialize in helping companies develop and onboard new technologies like React, Node.js, and Docker.
-I have a great appreciation for good user experience.
-I believe that good software is intuitive to use and makes life better for the customer.
+I have been a professional Software Developer and Architect for over 30 years, primarily working on large scale global web sites with up to a billion transactions per day.
+As a developer highly skilled in both frontend and backend technologies, I am up-to-date in many modern technologies such as React, HTML 5, and CSS3 (frontend) and Node.js, REST APIs, Docker, and Kubernetes (backend).
+I have been active in driving DevOps infrastructure changes and unit testing frameworks into the software development process.

 Work Experience
 ---------------